1964 United States presidential election: Convention

 The vice-presidential nomination went to little-known Republican Party Chairman William E. Miller, a Representative from western New York.
 Goldwater stated that he chose Miller simply because "he drives [President] Johnson nuts".
 This would be the only Republican ticket from 1952 to 1972 that did not include Nixon.

-In accepting his nomination, Goldwater uttered his most famous phrase (a quote from Cicero suggested by speechwriter Harry Jaffa): "I would remind you that extremism in the defense of liberty is no vice.
+In accepting his nomination, Goldwater uttered the phrase (suggested by speechwriter Harry Jaffa): "I would remind you that extremism in the defense of liberty is no vice.
 And let me remind you also that moderation in the pursuit of justice is no virtue."
 Goldwater's seeming admission of being an extremist alarmed many Moderates who would later vote for Johnson in the general election.

 Following the convention many moderates, including Rockefeller, refused to endorse Goldwater.